golemfactory/yagna-docs/provider-tutorials/provider-tutorial.md

 {% endhint %}

 {% hint style="info" %}
-If you would like to earn real GLMs now, head over to our [Clay Golem Beta implementation](https://golem.network/download/clay-beta/).
+If you would like to earn real GNTs now, head over to our [Clay Golem Beta implementation](https://golem.network/download/clay-beta/).
 {% endhint %}

 ## Installation